wheresvic/mongoose-field-encryption/README.md

 ## Usage

 Keep your secret a secret.
-Ideally it should only live as an environment variable and
+Ideally it should only live as an environment variable but definitely not stored anywhere in your repository.

 For example, given a schema as follows:
 ```javascript